Qtorial/firebase/README.md

 </div>

 ## Set up your firebase project for Qtorial.

+This is a repository that let you deploy everyting you need to start using Qtorial.

 #### Prerequisite
+- Node.js environment
+- Firebase CLI
-a firebase project where you enabled
+- a firebase project where you enabled
   - firestore
   - storage
   - functions (cloud functions for firebase)

 As for firestore and storage, you need to manually enable firestore and storage in your firebase project.
 We recommend you create a new project as we don't want to mess up your existing project.
 If you like to use an exiting project, you need to manually merge our codes and yours and deploy them.

+Note that if you have docker installed, you could use our docker image in this repository.
+We use the image in the following example.

 ---
 Clone this repository
 ```